enricforn/enricforn.github.io/_posts/2020-04-25-5-best-practices-to-thrive-through-technology-evolution-in-your-company.md

 image: /images/posts/thrive-technology-evolution/header.jpg
 ---

-### If you are responsible for technology in your company, whether as CTO or middle-manager, this post will help you to thrive through as a result of the technology evolution inside your company.
+### If you are responsible for technology in your company, whether as CTO or middle-manager, this post will help you to thrive the technology evolution in your company.
 If you work in a startup or a big organization, this post will show you 5 best practices to elevate your company to the new technology paradigm.

 ## **Committed Technology Manager**